simonteozw/tp/docs/DeveloperGuide.md

     1. Prerequisites:
         1. Arguments are valid and compulsory parameters are provided <br><br>
         2. The date must be in the form `dd/mm/yyyy` <br><br>
+        3. The index provided must be a task index seen on the current window <br><br>
     2. Test Case: `T edit 1 n/New Task Name` <br>
     Expected: The task name changes to `New Task Name` <br><br>
     3. Test Case: `T edit 1 d/11/11/2021` <br>